-When an officer catches a minor in the act, they may choose to let them off with a warning, or hold them until they can be released into their parent’s custody.
-These choices are informal steps that an officer has chosen based off of the minor’s act.
+When an officer catches a minor in the act, they may choose to let them off with a warning or hold them until they can be released into their parent’s custody.
+These choices are informal steps that an officer has chosen based on the minor’s act.

 If the officer chooses to arrest the minor, they can still be charged with informal penalties by the court.
-If the prosecutor doesn’t pursue any charges, the judge can choose to have the minor go to counselling, complete community service, or pay some sort of restitution/fines.
-In this case, the court order informal punishment wouldn’t be entered into the minor’s permanent record.
+If the prosecutor doesn’t pursue any charges, the judge can choose to have the minor go to counseling, complete community service, or pay some sort of restitution/fines.
+In this case, the court-ordered informal punishment wouldn’t be entered into the minor’s permanent record.

 When the juvenile court’s prosecutor chooses to pursue charges against a minor, what follows constitutes formal charges.
 The juvenile will attend a hearing where they’re arraigned by a judge.
 It’s important to remember that while juvenile court is different from adult criminal court, a minor is still entitled to a fair and impartial judge, and an attorney to defend them.
 Depending on what act was committed, a judge may decide upon one of the following courses of action:

-- Counseling or probation if the juvenile has plead guilty or is not contesting the charges
+- Counseling or probation if the juvenile has pleaded guilty or is not contesting the charges

 - The judge may choose a diversion program for the minor to complete, such as rehab, community service, counseling, or restitution